sotatek-dev/mina-snap/README.md

 ## Snaps is pre-release software

 To interact with (your) Snaps, you will need to install [MetaMask](https://metamask.io/).
+Note: To interact with the snap hosted on your local machine, you will neeed to install [MetaMask Flask](https://metamask.io/flask/)

 ## Getting Started
 You can run and test the snap by running these commands